EU AI Act Article 13: practical implications for customs compliance teams

 Why this matters now

-Article 13 focuses on transparency and information obligations for high-risk AI systems.
-For customs teams, the direct impact is operational: decisions supported by AI must remain understandable, reviewable, and defensible during internal and external audits.
+Article 13 focuses on transparency and information obligations where an AI system falls into a high-risk category under its intended purpose and deployment context.
+For customs teams, the practical takeaway is operational: decisions supported by AI should remain understandable, reviewable, and defensible during internal and external audits.

 This article intentionally avoids certification claims.
 It is a working implementation guide based on practical compliance workflows.